From Good to Great: Six Steps to Transform Your Team – An APMP Case Study

 As well as being a senior manager, Rita Pulliam is also the AI champion for the department.

-“I’ve been able to go and watch webinars on AI and do some research on companies that are offering AI tools, and it’s been very beneficial in helping me determine how AI can work best in our department,” she tells me.
+“I’ve been able to go and watch webinars on AI and do some research on companies that are offering AI tools,” she says.
+“It’s been very beneficial in helping me determine how AI can work best in our department.”

 5. Support your team to become thought leaders